Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 Your LRPT pass should decode properly.
 If it doesn't, try the other `M2-x LRPT` pipeline.

-## Common issues
-- The image is solid black!\
-If the image is from LRPT on an evening pass, you need to select Channel 4 (IR) to see anything - Channels 1 and 2 are visible, during night it is solid black.

-- There is grain all over the image!\
-Some grain is expected on APT images, you can get rid of it by ticking `Median blur`.
-If it is present after, you either didn't enable the noise reduction when recording or the signal was just too weak.
-The latter is most common, grain appears whenever there is crackling during recording.

-- I saw the LRPT signal but got no SNR or SYNC!\
-  - If you received Meteor M2-4, the satellite might have switched the bitrate between this guide's latest commit and your RX.
-At the moment, it's best to use [SDR++](https://www.sdrpp.org/)'s meteor demodulator module then piping the generated .soft file through both LRPT pipelines (for 72k and 80k, in case it switched the bitrate again)
-  - SatDump also currently has an issue with locking onto 80k bitrate LRPT broadcasts, the signal has to get fairly strong to get a proper lock.
-  - If neither of the above apply, the signal was likely just too weak.

 # L-band HRPT reception guide (1.7 GHz)
 - L-band reception is the next logical step after VHF, it is **harder to receive** requiring more **specialized equipment** as well as a **dish** paired with some half decent tracking skills.
 - While requiring more dedication, it offers much more interesting things than VHF: for example being able to receive 5+ channels of pure and uncompressed 1km/px images as well as full disc Earth images using geostationary satellites broadcasting HRIT/LRIT (or other alternatives)